ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 Security-related aspects, e.g. regarding authentication and authorization, MUST be taken into account when issueing a state report for a requesting party.

 In practical use, we can at least differentiate two use cases for snapshot messages.

 First, we have *context* snapshots, which only contain context information related to a Thing (indicated via the `sdfContext` quality).
 {{example-context}} gives an example for this kind of instance-related message.

-This kind of message may become especially relevant later in conjunction with the `sdfProtocolMap` introduced in {{-protocol-map}} for complementing protocol-specific information at the model-level with instance-related context information such as IP addresses.

 ~~~ sdf
 info: